 12 AUGUST – 2 SEPTEMBER 2021 / DARL-E AND THE BEAR GALLERY, WOODSTOCK, OXFORD

 an exhibition of new painting, sculpture and video – an artist statement and outline info can be downloaded here

 The Knot Variation Paintings – 2019 on

-These paintings form part of a large and ongoing body of work based on mathematical knots that I first conceived while undertaking a two-year MFA (master’s degree in fine art) I am pleased to now be able to share some of this new work.
-These paintings (which I refer to as unpaintings) are the first in a proposed extended series investigating the notion of the theoretical, mathematical knot.
-The work is inspired by the life and work of noted mathematician Clifford Hugh Dowker (1912-82) – most well known for his endeavours in the field of topology, including sheaf theory and knot theory, all widely studied today.
+These paintings form part of a large and ongoing body of work based on mathematical knots that I first conceived while undertaking a two-year MFA (master’s in fine art).
+I often refer to these as unpaintings – you will find some background to my thinking on this subject here.
+The work was originally inspired by the life and work of noted mathematician Clifford Hugh Dowker (1912-82) – most well known for his endeavours in the field of topology, including sheaf theory and knot theory, all widely studied today.
 The paintings here alongside sculpture, photography and video installation will all go to create a new, planned show ‘The topological consequence of being // and the space between us’ It is hoped that the first public exhibition of the work will be at the Andrew Wiles building, Mathematical Institute, University of Oxford in Summer 2021.
 More painting and sculpture from the show click here.

 ‘The Rape of Gaia’ 2021